 The 975 uses the Alden Barrie last which runs about a half size larger.
 I normally wear a 11.5 D and wear a 11 D in the Barrie last.
 When adjusted for the last sizing, the two shoes have nearly identical measurements:

 |Insole Length||11 7/8″||11 7/8″|

 |Heel Height||1″||1 1/8″|

 I wore both pairs a couple times in the past two weeks.
 They are both comfortable shoes.
-The Alden has better traction than the Florsheim due to the superior traction of rubber but I didn’t have any issue with the Florsheim v-cleat other than on smooth surfaces.
+The Alden shank is more noticeable and the 975 feels like it has less flex than the Florsheim.
+The Alden has better traction than the Florsheim due to the superior grip of rubber but I didn’t have any issue with the Florsheim v-cleat other than on smooth surfaces.
 You notice gravity.
 Or gravity notices you.
 I change the way I walk on a surface like marble.
 I … am … much … slower.
 But I still was able to run to catch a bus one afternoon in the Florsheim.
 I wouldn’t recommend that though.

 The color of the shell is obviously the most noticeable difference between these shoes.
 My 93605 is on the lighter range for Florsheim shell pairs.
 Eggplant or burgundy/brown is a more common color for the 93605.
-Below I have included a late model Florsheim 97626 and Hanover LB Sheppard 2351 for color comparison.
+Below I have included a late model Florsheim Royal Imperial 97626 (far left), and Hanover LB Sheppard 2351 for color comparison (far right).